-- W.iii.
-Reduction or Waiver. \\Except as provided in Section 5.5.3.A.v.a.(3), which governs relief relative to berm height, the Planning Commission may reduce or waive the landscaping screening/buffer right-of-way requirements when it determines that practical difficulties exist due to the parcel size or configuration, or where the design of the site would be enhanced by an alternative design solution while still meeting the intent of this Section.
-Examples of such situations include, but are not limited to, when Such action by the Commission shall be taken when: - a.
-Preservation of Regulated Woodlands or Wetlands or existing trees will occur; - b.
-The grade of the site is higher than the road and naturally provides a screen; - Significant architecture or historic buildings, water features, views of natural resources or vistas will be preserved;
+- iii.
+Reduction or Waiver.
+Except as provided in Section 5.5.3.A.v.a.(3), which governs relief relative to berm height, the Planning Commission may reduce or waive the landscaping screening/buffer right-of-way requirements when it determines that practical difficulties exist due to the parcel size or configuration, or where the design of the site would be enhanced by an alternative design solution while still meeting the intent of this Section.
+Examples of such situations include, but are not limited to, when: - Preservation of Regulated Woodlands or Wetlands or existing trees will occur; - b.
+The grade of the site is higher than the road and naturally provides a screen; - c.
+Significant architecture or historic buildings, water features, views of natural resources or vistas will be preserved;

-The Commission may, as part of its exercise of such authority, require allow the:
+The Commission may, as part of its exercise of such authority, allow the:

 - a.
 Use of a wall instead of a berm; or - b.
-Use of a wrought iron decorative fence with brick accents or other material of equal aesthetic quality and durability with plantings instead of a berm - b. (see Footnote (8) of the Right-of Way Landscape Screening Requirements Chart).
+Use of a wrought iron decorative fence with brick accents or other material of equal aesthetic quality and durability with plantings instead of a berm

-C. Parking Area Landscaping Requirements-
+C. Parking Area Landscaping Requirements